Skip to main content

 Task Force Members

-The Board includes 7 members appointed by the County Executive, 7 members appointed by the Chairperson of the County Legislature, and 1 member appointed jointly.
+The Task Force includes 7 members appointed by the County Executive, 7 members appointed by the Chairperson of the County Legislature, and 1 member appointed jointly.

-• Devin Rigolino (Co-Chair & CSC Coordinator), Dutchess County Planning and Development
+• Devin Rigolino (Chair & CSC Coordinator), Dutchess County Planning and Development

 • Gary Bassett, Village of Rhinebeck